Skip to Content

 Peyto Lake is one of the most popular locations on the Icefields Parkway, and as a result, it’s also one of the most photographed.
 It is, nevertheless, well-deserving of its popularity!
 You can see this vivid turquoise-colored lake from a higher vantage point at the Peyto Lake Viewpoint.

-Most guests spend around ten minutes to walk from the parking lot to the lookout.
+Most guests spend around ten minutes walking from the parking lot to the lookout.
 It’s a well-marked path that’s suitable for people of all fitness levels and even young kids.
 Once you’ve arrived at the viewpoint, set aside some time to take photos — it’s one of Alberta’s most gorgeous destinations!

 You may trek from Bow Lake to Peyto Lake if you have more time.
 Although this is a beautiful path, I would not suggest it if you are short on time, there’s a lot more to see on this drive from Calgary to Jasper so you’ll need to keep moving.

-11. Mistaya Canyon
+12. Mistaya Canyon

 Mistaya Canyon is located on the Icefields Parkway about 255 kilometers (158 miles) from Calgary.
 This is one of my personal favorite stops along the drive between Jasper and Calgary because it is actually a little bit of a walk and makes for the perfect place to stretch your legs.

-From the Mistaya parking lot, it is a 0.5 kilometer-long (0.3-mile) walk to the canyon.
+From the Mistaya parking lot, it is a 0.5-kilometer-long (0.3-mile) walk to the canyon.
 The walk is all downhill on the way there and it ends at a viewpoint overlooking the canyon.
 The canyon is beautiful and it really showcases the power of water as it rushes down the Mistaya River.

 The walk back is uphill but only gains about 40 meters (131 ft) in elevation making it suitable for all fitness levels.
 Do be careful if you’re hiking in winter or late spring as there can be lots of snow and ice making the trail slippery.
 Also, be sure to stay on the marked paths.